lukem1/lukem1.github.io/source/_posts/HW11-Chapter-9.md

 tags: CSCI362
 ---
 ## 9.8
+**Briefly describe the three main types of software maintenance.
+Why is it sometimes difficult to distinguish between them?**

+1. Fault Repairs

+Fixing bugs/vulnerabilities by correcting coding errors, design errors, or requirement errors.

+2. Environmental Adaptation

+Adapting the system to new platforms and environments.

+3. Functionality Addition

+Adding new features to respond to requirement changes.

+Sometimes these types of software maintenance are difficult to distinguish as they are often intertwined.
+For example, when adding features, new faults may be exposed, etc.

+## 9.8 (Global Edition)
 **Explain the differences between software reengineering and refactoring**

 Refactoring is the process of restructuring existing code to slow degradation through change, without changing the external behavior.